National Depression Screening Day

 If you are battling depression, the first Thursday of October will remind you of the importance of seeking help.
 Through National Depression Screening Day, we will call for easy access to self-assessment tools and emphasize the importance of seeking help from a qualified mental health professional.

-Throughout the month, mental health discussions take center stage since October is National Depression & Mental Health Screening Month/ADHD Awareness Month, while October 10 is World Mental Health Day.
+Throughout the month, mental health discussions take center stage, as October is National Depression & Mental Health Screening Month/ADHD Awareness Month, and October 10 is World Mental Health Day.

 From removing stigma to providing help, the importance of this awareness day is evident.
 Read on to learn more.